 Serving and Storing

-Once assembled, this vegan Buddha Bowl should be served immediately.
-Serve it with your choice of sauce and your favorite nuts or seeds.
+Serving - Once assembled, these bowls should be served immediately.
+Serve it with your choice of sauce and your favorite nuts or seeds (optional).

-Leftovers should be stored separately.
-Both the cheesy garlic sauce and Thai peanut sauce can be stored in airtight containers in the refrigerator for up to 4 days.
+Storing - Leftovers should be stored separately.
+Both the Cheesy Garlic Sauce and Thai Peanut Sauce can be stored in airtight containers in the refrigerator for up to 4 days.
 The chickpeas and cabbage/carrot can be stored for 3 days.

 - Green Goddess Buddha Bowl